Lingo (Dutch game show): Drawing balls

-If the word is correctly guessed, the team which guessed the word correctly may draw two balls from the ball basin.
-Each team has a Lingo card with 25 numbers on it (odd numbers for one team, even for the other) with some numbers crossed off before the start of the game.
-Each team's goal is to cross off numbers on the Lingo card by drawing the appropriately numbered ball in order to obtain a horizontal, vertical or diagonal line of five numbers.
-In that case, the team is said to have achieved a Lingo.
+If the word was correctly guessed, the team which guessed the word correctly may draw two balls from the ball basin.
+Each team had a Lingo card with 25 numbers on it (odd numbers for one team, even for the other) with eight numbers crossed off before the game started.
+Each team's goal was to cross off numbers on the Lingo card by drawing the appropriately numbered ball to obtain a horizontal, vertical or diagonal line of five numbers.
+In that case, the team was said to have achieved a Lingo.

-Each team has a ball basin, each with 17 blue numbered balls, 1 blue ball with a question mark, 3 green balls and 3 red balls.
-The numbers on the balls correspond to the numbers on the Lingo card and are crossed off the card if that ball is drawn.
-The question mark acts as a wildcard: if this ball is drawn, the team may choose any number from the Lingo card to be crossed off.
-However, the ball with that number on it remains in the ball basin, and should that ball be subsequently drawn, the team has effectively wasted a turn.
+Each team had a ball basin, each with 17 blue numbered balls, 1 blue ball with a question mark, 3 green balls and 3 red balls.
+The numbers on the balls corresponded to the numbers on the Lingo card and were crossed off the card if that ball was drawn.
+The question mark acted as a wildcard: if this ball was drawn, the team could choose any number from the Lingo card to be crossed off.
+However, the ball with that number on it remained in the ball basin, and should it be subsequently drawn, the team had effectively wasted a turn.

-If a green ball is drawn, it is placed above the ball basin and the team may draw another ball.
-If a team draws all three green balls, they win a jackpot which increases with each correctly guessed word (but doesn't add to a team's score).
-From 1989-2000, the jackpot increased by ƒ50, and carried over from show to show; after 2001, it starts at €0 and increases by €100 (ƒ500 in 2000) per word but resets to €0 for each show, as well as when it is won.
+If a green ball is drawn, it was placed above the ball basin and the team could draw another ball.
+If a team drew all three green balls, they won a jackpot that increased with each correctly guessed word (but didn't count towards the score).
+From 1989 to 2000, the jackpot increased by ƒ50, and carried over from show to show; as of 2000, it started at €0 and increased by €100 (ƒ500 from 2000 to 2001) per word but reset to €0 for each show, as well as when it was won.

-If a player draws a red ball, their team's turn is over and play continues with the other team.
-Red balls are discarded after having been drawn so that they do not return to the ball basin.
+If a player drew a red ball, their team's turn was over and play continued with the other team.
+Red balls were discarded after having been drawn so they didn't return to the ball basin.